Bogaerts has 4 hits, Cora returns as Red Sox beat Jays 7-1

-”His view on the game from the dugout perspective is always on point,” Bogaerts said of having Cora back after six games away. ”He always kind of seems to make the right decision.”

-Boston went 1-5 under bench coach Will Venable while Cora was away.
+Cora rejoined the Red Sox after missing the past six games because of COVID-19.
+Boston went 1-5 under bench coach Will Venable while Cora was away from the team.

-Cora said being in the dugout was a big change from eating ice cream on the couch while watching Red Sox games on television.

-”I tell you what, the couch is a lot easier than the dugout,” Cora joked. ”I miss my sundae ice cream and all that stuff.
-But it’s good to be here, it’s good to make decisions.”

 Bogaerts went 4 for 4 with four singles and a walk.
 The AL leader in hits, Bogaerts tops baseball with seven games of three or more hits this season.
 He had three hits in Monday’s 10-inning loss.